The British Railway Clock Specialist

 Click on any image for a larger view.

-Currently undergoing a full nut and bolt restoration is my Honda NSR 250 MC21 SE.
-The Engine has had the crankcases and barrels matched and the Power valves have also been machined and matched by GT Performance Plymouth.
-And I have fitted a new crank as the original had rust on the webs.
-All nuts and bolts etc have been replated, forks re chromed, clocks converted to MPH, CBR600rr Radial master cylinder fitted ( bolts straight on ) and various other bits cleaned and restored.
-The fairings etc will need repainting.
-Aiming to have it finished for spring 2020 and hopefully it should put out over 60bhp.
+Now Sold.
+This was my Honda NSR 250 MC21 SE.
+Restored during 2019 / 2020 it had a full nut and bolt restoration.
+The Engine has had the crankcases and barrels matched and the Power valves have also been machined and matched by GT Performance Plymouth as well as having a new crank as the original had rust on the webs.
+All nuts and bolts etc have been replated, forks re chromed, clocks converted to MPH, and various other bits cleaned and restored.
+The fairings etc have all been repainted after sourcing panels with no cracks or lugs that have been broken.
+It should put out over 60bhp.

 Now Sold.
 This was my 1995 Aprilia RS250 MK1 Reggiani Replica.
 I recommissioned the bike with genuine Suzuki & Aprilia parts replacing all the cables (13 off them !) new Suzuki pistons rings circlips and small end bearings, Power valves checked and cleaned, front forks fitted with new oil and seals, rear shock serviced and re gassed by MCT suspension, steering head bearings replaced, crankcase split and checked then re sealed with three bond, carbs stripped ultrasonically cleaned with new main jets and needle valves and carb hoses replaced, silicone water hoses fitted with new stainless jubilee clips, new Pirelli Diablo Rosso II tyres fitted front and rear, new Regina O ring chain and Swarbrick carbon exhaust end cans